-Tipping at Disney World: Info & FAQ
+Guide to Tipping at Disney World & FAQ

-Before that, there are a couple of important pieces of background information that will provide useful context in understanding gratuities at Walt Disney World.
 First, Florida law allows certain positions to be categorized as tipped employees, which entitles the employer to a tip credit of ~$3 per hour.
 Stated differently, tipped employees can be paid $3 per hour less than normal minimum wage.
+Minimum wage in Florida is currently $13 an hour, and the required cash wage for tipped employees is $9.98.

 Second, Cast Members in positions that are not categorized by Walt Disney World as tipped are required to refuse a tip three times before accepting.
 Even if you do decide to press ahead in this uncomfortable exchange, be aware that any tips given after refusal are required to be turned in to managers, and are not received by the Cast Member.
 It’s very well possible some just pocket the money (we hope so!), but you should not bank on that.
+(Note that this was accurate when this guide was originally published–I’m not sure what current policy is as of 2025.)

 As you can probably surmise from the above, it’s awkward and unproductive to attempt tipping Cast Members who are not in tipped positions.
 Unless they are in some grey area or questions are anticipated, we won’t cover every position Cast Members can fill below.
 If they are not listed, assume tipping is not necessary or appropriate.